blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 ## What is Meta-Learning?

 Before diving into the topic, let's look at the general idea of meta-learning.
 In supervised machine learning, tasks are learned using a large number of labeled examples.
-Acquiring a sufficient amount of labeled data, however, can be labour extensive.
+However, acquiring a sufficient amount of labeled data can be labor extensive.
 Also, this approach to machine learning evidently deviates from the human learning process; a child is certainly able to learn what a specific object is, using only a few examples, and not hundreds or thousands.
 This is where meta-learning comes in.
 Its goal can be described as acquiring the ability to learn new tasks from only a few examples <d-cite key="9428530"></d-cite>.

-There is not one fixed framework to meta-meta learning, however, a common approach is based on the principle, that the conditions in which a model is trained and evaluated must match <d-cite key="vinyals2016matching"></d-cite>.\\
+There is not one fixed framework for meta-learning; however, a common approach is based on the principle that the conditions in which a model is trained and evaluated must match <d-cite key="vinyals2016matching"></d-cite>.\\
-Let's look at this in more detail, for the case of few-shot classification.
+Let's look at this in more detail for the case of few-shot classification, which can be solved with meta-learning.
 Here, the meta-learning goal can be verbalized as "learning to learn new classes from few examples" <d-cite key="DBLP:conf/iclr/TriantafillouZD20"></d-cite>.
 When evaluating a meta-learner, one needs a training set $$
 \mathcal{D^{tr}} = ((\mathbf{x}_1, y_1), (\mathbf{x}_2, y_2), (\mathbf{x}_3, y_3), ...)$$, consisting of labeled examples for unseen classes.
 Those are used by the meta-learner to adapt to the novel task.
-How well the meta-learner performs, can then be evaluated on labeled examples from the same classes: $$
+How well the meta-learner performs can then be evaluated on labeled examples from the same classes: $$
 \mathcal{D^{test}} = ((\mathbf{x}_{1}^{\ast}, y_{1}^{\ast}), (\mathbf{x}_{2}^{\ast}, y_{2}^{\ast}), (\mathbf{x}_{3}^{\ast}, y_{3}^{\ast}), ...)$$.
 The combination of such a training and test set is referred to
 as an episode or a task: $\mathcal{T} = (\mathcal{D^{tr}}, \mathcal{D^{test}})$.

-For matching the conditions for training and evaluation, one would split all available classes with their examples into a dateset for meta-training $$\mathcal{C}_{train}$$ and a dataset for meta-testing $$\mathcal{C}_{test}$$.
-Tasks are then drawn from those datasets, for either training or testing purposes.\\
+To match the conditions for training and evaluation, one would split all available classes with their examples into a dataset for meta-training $$\mathcal{C}_{train}$$ and a dataset for meta-testing $$\mathcal{C}_{test}$$.
+Tasks are then drawn from those datasets for either training or testing purposes.\\
 A possible approach for using a task in the training phase could be: Fine-tune the meta-learner using $$\mathcal{D^{tr}}$$, evaluate its performance on $$\mathcal{D^{test}}$$, and finally update the model based on this evaluation error.